Learning Deployable Locomotion Control via Differentiable Simulation: Method

-where \(\mathcal{L}\) is the objective or loss function and \(\theta\) is the optimization variable. \ac{ZoG}-based algorithms like \ac{PPO} sample \(\mathcal{L}\) stochastically to construct a gradient estimate, effectively optimizing
+where \(\mathcal{L}\) is the objective or loss function and \(\theta\) is the optimization variable. \ac{ZoG}-based algorithms sample \(\mathcal{L}\) stochastically to construct a gradient estimate, effectively optimizing the expected value

-a stochastic version of the original objective, where \(w\) is a stochastic disturbance and \(p(w)\) is its probability distribution.
-Under a finite number of samples, the true expectation is approximated by
+where \(w\) is stochastic noise and \(p(w)\) is its probability distribution.
+Under a finite number of samples, the expectation is approximated by

 with \(w_n \sim p(w)\).
-Fig.~\ref{fig:riemann} shows that introducing stochasticity smooths discontinuities, explaining the success of \ac{RL} even in discontinuous scenarios.
+Figure~\ref{fig:riemann} illustrates how introducing stochasticity effectively smooths discontinuities in the objective landscape, explaining the success of \ac{RL} methods even in such scenarios.
 Applying the same idea in the gradient domain yields

 which does not accurately approximate the gradient of the stochastic objective in the presence of discontinuities.
-Instead, the sampled gradient is biased and does not contain useful information, as depicted in Fig.~\ref{fig:riemann}.
+Instead, the sampled gradient estimate is biased, often yielding zero or misleading directions near discontinuities, as depicted in Fig.~\ref{fig:riemann}.
 The benefit of stochastic smoothing for \ac{ZoG} estimation does thus not directly transfer to \acp{FoG}.
 Even without discontinuities, stiff dynamics may lead to what~\cite{Suh2022} refers to as empirical bias, apparent under a small number of samples \(N\).
-Intuitively, if an objective function changes very quickly in a small interval and is constant everywhere else, the gradient computed using Equation~\ref{eq:FoG} might still yield zero almost everywhere, similar to the \ac{FoG} shown in Figure~\ref{fig:riemann}, if none of the sampled gradients encounter the steep ascent.
+In essence, the goal is to compute informative \acp{FoG}, without the need for sampling inherent to \ac{ZoG} estimation.